v5ma/selfawarenetworks/whitepaperdraft2.md

 Potassium modifies the action potential ~~amplitude~~ magnitude or action potential duration APD which determines the strength of this synaptic signal.

-Imagine that your mind is like a cycle of activated neural coincidence detections tomographically connected via oscillation into volumetric temporal & spatial patterns, sort of like a more advanced form of deep learning with similarities diffusion (see stable diffusion) networks, graph networks, and 3D Semantic Segmentation networks.
+Imagine that your mind is like a cycle of activated neural coincidence detections tomographically connected via oscillation into volumetric temporal & spatial patterns, sort of like a more advanced form of deep learning with conceptual similarities to diffusion networks (see stable diffusion), graph networks, and 3D Semantic Segmentation networks.

 Deep learning has had multimodal neural networks for a long time now, you can combine the Convolutional Neural Network with the Recursive Neural Network, you can combine a neural network that is focused on visual information with a neural network that is focused on audio information, and you can have cross training between different modalities.